 Transformation describes those ongoing processes that happen in the world after innovation enters the scene.
 Google is a great example of a transformative company.
 Today, the search engine is highly recognizable and easy to use, but since its inception, Google has undergone constant revision, optimization, and reconfiguration to deliver more accurate and relevant search results for users.
 Google has allowed users to reliably search for what they need, and, in doing so, has provided businesses with the tools needed to reach their audiences.
 Surely Google is often used as an example along with Apple and Amazon.
 However, other global leaders like Microsoft, Cisco, IBM, Oracle, Dell, HP and non-technology companies like Procter and Gamble, Nike, BMW are all great examples of companies that are constantly transforming to meet changing market demands.

 Having said that, I believe it’s wise for business leaders to encourage their teams to constantly look for ways to innovate.
 I give talks around the world about how the rules of modern business change on a seemingly daily basis, and to remain competitive, you need to remain relevant.
-Make sure your organization stays current on new tech, new trends, and new concepts.
+Make sure your organisation stays current on new tech, new trends, and new concepts.
 Empower your employees to collaborate and encourage innovation – that creative energy will drive transformation in countless ways.

 Neil How is the CEO and Founder of Limelight Solutions.
 Limelight Solutions is a strategic SAP partner working with ambitious organisations who want to reach further than they ever thought possible. http://www.limelightsolutions.co.uk